You may be used to everyone talking about budgeting with your monthly income and expenses.

 Your budget tracks your income and expenses.
 It’s how much money you make and how much money you spend.

-Your financial statement tracks your net worth, which is your assets and liabilities.
+Your financial statement (or balance sheet) tracks your net worth, which takes into account your assets and liabilities.

 Why You Should Track Your Net Worth